-These sorts of enterprise agencies often deal with hundreds or even thousands of campaigns for big brand clients, so making sure each of the above stakeholders are aligned on all of the campaigns is challenging.
-While a traditional project management tool helps streamline some of the organizational processes, when you’re working on an enterprise scale, having one software solution that can handle the entire workflow is much more efficient and saves a huge amount of time.
+These sorts of enterprise agencies often deal with hundreds or even thousands of campaigns for big brand clients, so making sure each of the above stakeholders is aligned on all of the campaigns is challenging.
+While a traditional project management tool helps streamline some of the organizational processes when you're working on an enterprise scale, having one software solution that can handle the entire workflow is much more efficient and saves a huge amount of time.

 Our solution TapClicks does exactly this, specifically, by:

 - Allowing you to place thousands of ad orders and fulfill them directly from the TapClicks platform.

 - Pulling data from all your data sources and storing it in your own TapClicks data warehouse.

 - Setting up complex calculations and defining metrics that can be used across hundreds of campaigns and clients to create meaningful analytics.

 - Automating PowerPoint-style reports on your ad campaigns that will always be up-to-date.